estradeb/blog.troubly.fr/content/posts/Authentication Policy Silos defensive strategies/Authentication Policy Silos defensive strategies.md

 - The default configuration is to **not** support armoring.
 The use of authentication policies require all of the authentication clients to update their group policy settings

-# Example of Authentication policy implementation
+# Examples of Authentication policy implementation
 ## Scenario 1 - TGT request restriction

 * The user John and the device VMAZW10AUDIT are both assigned to Silo 1